Imagine a solitary violin playing in an empty room. It is the only sound you hear. Tinnitus can be like this violin, attracting your entire attention.

 There are additional things you can do to change the way you think about and react to tinnitus.

-- Relaxation and mindfulness exercises can help reduce the intensity of tinnitus for some people.
-Practicing yoga and mediation can be helpful especially under the guidance of a health care professional.
+• Relaxation and mindfulness exercises can help reduce the intensity of tinnitus for some people.
+Practicing yoga and meditation can be helpful especially under the guidance of a health care professional.

 Helping your tinnitus

-Learning to manage the tinnitus is the first step to maintaining your health and regaining hope.
+Learning to manage tinnitus is the first step to maintaining your health and regaining hope.

 1. Because of your tinnitus, is it difficult for you to concentrate?

 2. Because of your tinnitus, do you have trouble falling asleep at night?

 3. Because of your tinnitus, do you feel frustrated?

 4. Does your tinnitus make it difficult to enjoy life?